Strip off the Waterbased Finishing

 The wet finishing layer

-will be broken, contracted and chipped off.
+will be broken, contracted, and chipped off.
 Use a knife to scrape a layer

 finishing that is already damaged.
 Do the scrapping carefully since it may